Physical Therapy Assistant Resources

 NOTE: You are able to limit the results AFTER the search presents the list of citations.
 There are options on the left side of the PubMed screen that allows you to limit by "Article type", "Free full text available", "Publication date", 'Humans", and "English" as the language.
 Many of the "systematic reviews" contain evidence-based information.
 The "Article type" selection allows you to choose "systematic reviews."

-PubMed Tutorial: basics of how to use PubMed
+PubMed Tutorial: Basics on How to Use PubMed

 Cochrane Library: is considered by many to be one of the BEST online resources for finding scholarly evidence based practice information.
 It is a specialized, expensive resource.
 Delta Library does NOT have access to this fee-based database.
 However, Saginaw Valley State University DOES have this resource.
 The public can access any of SVSU's databases, including the Cochrane Library database, by approaching the SVSU Reference Desk and asking them to help you log in to their computers.
 The Cochrane Library contains long scholarly literature reviews on all kinds of medical subjects.